 Common Use Working Group (CUWG)

-Common use allows airlines or other handling agents to process passengers using shared technology typically at an airport.
+The CUWG develops and maintains common use standards allowing airlines or other handling agents to process passengers using shared technology typically at an airport.

 IATA develops and maintains common use standards including recommended practices through the work of the CUWG that is part of the IATA Passenger Experience Management Group (PEMG).
 The standards cover the following three specific areas:

 - Common Use Self Service (CUSS) describes the specifications and standards for multiple airlines sharing one physical self-service kiosk

 - Common Use Passenger Processing Systems (CUPPS) describes the range of services, specifications and standards enacted to enable multiple airlines, service providers or other users to share physical check-in or gate podium positions whether simultaneously or consecutively

 - Standardized data exchange through the use of web services technology.
 The first business requirement addressed is for a common use self-service bag drop process